pershint/DCMacs/README.md

-When not in debug mode, macros that run the processing through RAT and the main batch script are deleted after use.
-In debug mode, the batch script will stay in the ./batchscripts diretory and macros will stay in ./outmacs after running.
+When not in debug mode, macros that run the processing through RAT and the main bash script are deleted after use.
+In debug mode, the bash script will stay in the ./bashscripts diretory and macros will stay in ./outmacs after running.

 Dependencies: